BA Columbia University, 2006

 Homer, Greek and Latin poetry, gender and sexuality studies, critical theory

 Professor Lesser teaches courses in Greek and Latin language and literature, Greek history, and gender and sexuality in ancient Greece.
-Her primary research interests are in Greek poetry, art, and culture, and she uses a variety of modern critical theories and approaches in her work.
-She focuses particularly on desire, gender, and narrative in early Greek poetry, and her first book, Desire in the Iliad: The Force That Moves the Epic and Its Audience, is currently under contract with Oxford University Press.
+Her primary research interests are in Greek poetry and culture, and she uses a variety of modern critical theories and approaches in her work.
+She focuses particularly on desire, gender, and narrative in early Greek poetry, and her first book, Desire in the Iliad: The Force That Moves the Epic and Its Audience, was published by Oxford University Press in 2022.
 She is also interested in the modern reception of the classics.
-In addition to her academic work, Professor Lesser devotes her time to outdoor adventures, running and ultimate frisbee, playing the cello, political activism, traveling, and reading for pleasure.
-She joined the faculty of Gettysburg College in Fall 2016.
+She is currently working on projects on queer and straight time in Homeric epic and on the representation of Briseis in the Iliad, Ovid's Heroides 3, and Pat Barker's novel The Silence of the Girls.
+Professor Lesser joined the faculty of Gettysburg College in Fall 2016.